FAQ About Co-ops and Social Enterprises

-Co-ops are formed by a group of three of more people to meet a common need for services, products, or employment.
+Co-ops and social enterprises are formed by a group of three of more people to meet a common need for services, products, or employment.
 They exist in every sector of the economy and in every corner of the world.
-They can either be a for-profit business or not-for-profit enterprises however either way they are completely owned and democratically controlled by their members on the basis of “one member, one vote”.
+They can either be a for-profit business or not-for-profit enterprises, either way they are completely owned and democratically controlled by their members on the basis of “one member, one vote”.
 This means that regardless of how many shares a person might own, every member has an equal say in key issues facing the co-op.
 This is different from a corporation where the people with the most money/shares make the decisions.
-Like any business, co-ops must generate enough revenue to cover operating expenses and often pay a return on members’ investment however they differ in their values that put “people and planet above profits”.
+Like any business, co-ops must generate enough revenue to cover operating expenses and often pay a return on members’ investment.
+Co-ops and social enterprises differ in their values that put “people and planet above profits”.
 Co-ops are founded on seven fundamental principles practiced by more than 750,000 co-ops around the world.

 - Voluntary and open membership